sagiegurari/cargo-make/README.md

 script = { file = "script.sh" }
 ```

-Script file paths are always relative to the current working directory unless specified by the **absolute_path** attribute, for example:
+Script file paths are always relative to the current working directory, unless specified by the **absolute_path** attribute, for example:

 ```toml
 [tasks.hello-world-from-script-file-absolute-path]